florianpilz/CLI-Option-Parser-Examples/README.md

   - no possibility to declare expected type
   - syntax is a bit lengthy
   - very powerful validations, i.e. if value is in array of predefined values or if a given regex matches the input
+  - **Summary:** apart from [micro-optparse](http://florianpilz.github.com/micro-optparse/) best option concerning strong validations, but lacks elegance

 [Choice](http://choice.rubyforge.org/)
 --------------------------------------

   - accessors must be specified manually
-  - lengthy syntax
+  - _lengthy syntax_
   - always shows help if a validation failed, i.e. no details what went wrong
   - default values and expected type can be declared
   - validation if input is in array of predefined values
   - possibility to manipulate the input before it is saved
+  - **Summary:** good option with a descriptive syntax and good validations -- however, even the small example contained in this repository is longer than the parser of [micro-optparse](http://florianpilz.github.com/micro-optparse/)

 [Thor](https://github.com/wycats/thor)
 --------------------------------------

-  - more a tool like rake, rather a option parser
+  - more a tool like rake, rather an option parser
   - only generates long accessors
   - shows default values of each argument, but doesn't allow descriptions
   - checks type of user input against type of default values and makes implicit typecasts
   - no validations possible
+  - **Summary:** very good &amp; minimalistic option for subcommands, but it's use is limited (no short accessors, no validations, no argument descriptions)

 [Main](https://github.com/ahoward/main)
 ---------------------------------------